zylitcoll/NixOS-Config/README.md

 Run this command to ensure git, curl, vim & pciutils are installed: Note: or nano if you prefer nano for editing

     nix-shell -p git vim curl pciutils

 Clone this repo & CD into it:

     git clone --depth 1 https://github.com/JaKooLit/NixOS-Hyprland.git ~/NixOS-Hyprland
     cd ~/NixOS-Hyprland

 You should stay in this directory for the rest of the install Create the host directory for your machine(s)

 cp -r hosts/default hosts/<your-desired-hostname>

 Edit as required the config.nix , packages-fonts.nix and/or users.nix in hosts/<your-desired-hostname>/
 then generate your hardware.nix with:

     sudo nixos-generate-config --show-hardware-config > hosts/<your-desired-hostname>/hardware.nix

 Run this to enable flakes and install the flake replacing hostname with whatever you put as the hostname:

     NIX_CONFIG="experimental-features = nix-command flakes"

     sudo nixos-rebuild switch --flake .#hostname

-Once done, you can install the GTK Themes and Hyprland-Dots.
-Links are above